-The Australian Prudential Regulation Authority (APRA) has released its Quarterly Superannuation Performance publication for the June 2022 quarter.
+The Australian Prudential Regulation Authority (APRA) has released its Quarterly Superannuation Performance publication and the Quarterly MySuper Statistics report for the June 2023 quarter.

 Total superannuation assets